-2) Absorption Stage: During this second stage of the charge cycle, battery voltage is maintained at the "Charge" voltage level, while output current is delivered to saturate the battery plates.
+- 2) Absorption Stage: During this second stage of the charge cycle, battery voltage is maintained at the "Charge" voltage level, while output current is delivered to saturate the battery plates.
 This takes place at a rate of about 5 % of battery capacity per hour for four hours.
-At the end of this four hour period the batteries are fully charged; the "100 % Charge" L.E.D. will illuminate and the charger output will switch off entirely.

-3) Float Stage: In order to prevent battery damage by extended periods of DC current draw which would normally demand higher voltage as in the first two stages, the charger automatically reverts to a "Float" mode.
-In this mode the charger is shut off and remains dormant until any draw on the batteries causes them to fall below 12.5 VDC (12 volt models), 25.0 VDC (24 volt model) or 33.3 VDC (32-volt model).
-At this point the charger will switch on and begin to output the float voltage specified in the charts on page 13, while delivering enough amperage to supply the DC loads.
+At the end of this four hour period the batteries are fully charged; the "100 % Charge" L.E.D. will illuminate and the charger output will switch off entirely. - 3) Float Stage: In order to prevent battery damage by extended periods of DC current draw which would normally demand higher voltage as in the first two stages, the charger automatically reverts to a "Float" mode.
+In this mode the charger is shut off and remains dormant until any draw on the batteries causes them to fall below 12.5 VDC (12 volt models) or 25.0 VDC (24 volt model).
+At this point the charger will switch on and begin to output a float voltage of 13.2 VDC (or 26.4 VDC) at an amperage which is enough to supply the DC loads.
 At the same time the "Float Mode" L.E.D. will illuminate.
 (Note: While in the Float stage, the charger is still able to deliver its full rated current output, as load demands.)
 At the same time a four hour cycle is initiated.
-If, at the end of four hours, the batteries remain higher than the voltages specified above, the charger will shut off and remain off until DC loads again cause batteries to drop below that point, and the four hour timed float cycle repeats.
+If, at the end of four hours, the batteries remain above 12.5 VDC (or 25.0 VDC), the charger will shut off and remain off until DC loads again cause batteries to drop below that point, and the four hour timed float cycle repeats.